Wellness

 What Is CFU?

-Expert Tip: Many report diarrhea or other stomach upset upon starting a new probiotic regimen.
-However, this is common with any significant dietary adjustment — for pets and humans.
+Expert Tip: Many report diarrhea or stomach upset upon starting a new probiotic regimen.
+However, this is common with any significant dietary adjustment—for pets and humans.
 So, it may be best to ease into the treatment with less than the recommended dose, allowing time for your pet’s tummy to calibrate to this nutritional change.

 Best Probiotics For Overall Dog Health

 We’ve chosen our top picks based on several factors, including the variety of blends, other ingredients, customer feedback, and pricing.
-We’ve noted in our reviews the products that have the quality seal of approval from the National Animal Supplement Council (NASC) for safe manufacturing practices.
-The NASC is a non-profit trade organization that’s committed to setting standards for pet supplements, which aren’t regulated by the FDA.
+In our reviews, we’ve noted the products that have the quality seal of approval from the National Animal Supplement Council (NASC) for safe manufacturing practices.
+The NASC is a non-profit trade organization that’s committed to setting standards for pet supplements, which the FDA doesn’t regulate.

 Best Powder: Vital Planet Flora Dog Probiotic Review